davxy/datawok-posts/posts/zk-proof.md

 From Victor's perspective, the outputs produced by the *simulator* are statistically indistinguishable from any genuine protocol execution.

-### Probability Distributions Distinguishability
+#### Probability Distributions Distinguishability

-(TODO: completely review)

-The core idea is to define when two random variables are considered **indistinguishable** to a particular observer.
-In the context of interactive proofs, these observers are usually computationally bounded (polynomial time) verifiers.

-This concept is crucial for `ZK` proofs, where a prover tries to convince a verifier of a statement's validity without revealing any other information.
-The indistinguishability of random variables ensures that whatever the verifier observes during this process doesn't give them any knowledge beyond the fact that the statement is true.

-Consider the family of random variables `U = { U(x) }` where the parameter `x` belongs to a language `L ⊆ {0,1}*`.
-Each random variable in this family takes values in `{0,1}*`
+**distinguishability** refers to the ability of a polynomially computationally bounded Turing machine to distinguish between two random variables.

+In the realm of cryptographic protocols, ensuring indistinguishability between different protocol paths or choices is key to maintaining security against adversaries.

+In particular, in ZKP protocol, indistinguishability is relevant to ensure that during the protocol execution no information is leaked by the prover and thus the property is carefully evaluated when analyzing the protocol *zero-knowledgeness* property and thus when constructing the *simulator*.
+The verifier should not be able to distinguish between the real prover and the simulator responses.

-Given two such families of random variables, `U` and `V`, imagine a scenario where a value `s` is sampled from either `U(x)` or `V(x)`.
-A judge should decide if `s ∈ U(x)` or `s ∈ V(x)`.
+More formally, consider two families of random variables, `P` and `S`, defined over a language `L ⊆ {0,1}*`.
+Indistinguishability of these variables becomes significant in scenarios where a verifier must decide whether a given sample `s` originated from `P(x)` or `S(x)` for some `x ∈ L`.

-The concept of **replaceability** comes into play when the judge's decision becomes effectively random as the length of `x` increases.
-In such cases, `U(x)` is said to be replaceable with `V(x)`.

-The judge's decision-making process is influenced by two crucial factors:
+The verifier's decision-making process is influenced by two factors:
-- The *size* of the sample `s`.
+- The size of the sample `s`.
-- The *time* available for making the decision.
+- The time available to decide.

-Based on these parameters, two families of random variables `U` and `V` can be classified as:
+Based on these parameters, `P` and `S` can be classified as:
-- **Equal**: if the verdict is random regardless of the decision time the sample size.
+- **Equal**: if the decision is random regardless of time and sample size.
 - **Statistically indistinguishable**: if the verdict becomes random when given infinite time and samples with polynomial size with respect to `|x|`.
 - **Computationally indistinguishable**: if the verdict becomes random when both time and samples size are polynomially bounded by `|x|`.

-To ensure that no additional information is leaked, it's crucial that whatever the verifier observes during the interaction is indistinguishable from what they would observe in a simulation that doesn't involve the actual witness (the secret information proving the statement's truth).
-In other words, the verifier cannot distinguish between the real interaction and a simulated one.

-A ZK proof often involves a simulation argument, where it is shown that for every possible interaction in the actual proof system, there is a corresponding (probabilistically similar) interaction that could be generated by a simulator without access to the secret.

-If these two sets of interactions are indistinguishable from each other, then the proof system is zero-knowledge.

-In practice, given the verifier (judge) polynomial bounds, practical `ZK` proofs are often concerned with computational indistinguishability
+In practice, given the verifier polynomial bounds, practical ZK proofs are often concerned with computational indistinguishability

-In an interactive `ZK` proof, the prover and verifier exchange messages.
-The indistinguishability concept ensures that, through these exchanges, the verifier learns nothing more than the fact that the statement is true.
-Each step of the interaction is designed such that it doesn't leak any extra information.

-This concept is also widely used in generic cryptographic applications.
-When constructing secure cryptographic protocols, taking into account indistinguishability property ensures that different protocol paths or choices do not reveal additional information to potential adversaries.

-In general, indistinguishability property ensures that, while Victor (the judge) become convinced that I know the witness he doesn't learn any additional information as the proof presented by the Peggy is indistinguishable from random data.

 ### Additional Takeaways